Colonial meeting house: Description

 The colonial meeting house was the central focus of every New England town, and was usually the largest building in the town.
 They were simple buildings with no statues, decorations, stained glass, or crosses on the walls.
-Box pews were provided for families, and single men and women (and slaves) usually sat in the balconies.
+Box pews were provided for families, and single men, single women, and slaves usually sat in the balconies.
 Large windows were located at both the ground floor and gallery levels.
 It was a status symbol to have much glass in the windows, as the glass was expensive and had to be imported from England.
 A pulpit window, between the levels of the ground floor and gallery windows, was usually located in the center of the north wall.
 This window is one of the hallmarks of a colonial meeting house.

 As it took considerable effort to build a new post-and-beam end wall, the need for additional space was often met by cutting the building in half, separating the front and back halves, and filling in space between them.
 At this time it was also common to build steeples over the entrances, either incorporated into the building or as part of an entrance porch that was added to the building's end.
 Many of the typical white New England churches started out as a colonial meeting house.